harijaiswal29/auto-tool-disc02/docs/implementation/learning-system.md

 #### Q-Learning State Integration

-The state representation has been expanded from 439 to 447 dimensions:
+The state representation has been expanded to 476 dimensions:

 ```python
 self.state_dimensions = {